• Skip to primary navigation

 Vanilla Cake

 • Preheat oven to 350°F (177°C).
-Line the bottoms of one 8 inch round cake pan with parchment paper and grease the sides.
+Line the bottoms of two 8 inch round cake pans with parchment paper and grease the sides.

-• In a medium bowl, whisk flour, baking powder and salt together.
+• In a medium bowl, whisk flour, baking powder, baking soda, and salt together.
 Set aside.

 • Beat butter and sugar together in a large bowl, or the bowl of a stand mixer fitted with the beater attachment.
-Add eggs and mix to combine, scraping down the sides of the bowl as needed.
+Add vegetable oil and eggs, and mix to combine, scraping down the sides of the bowl as needed.
 Slowly mix in vanilla extract and milk until combined.

-• Stir dry ingredients into the cake batter and then pour the batter into prepared cake pan.
+• Stir dry ingredients into the cake batter and then pour the batter into prepared cake pans.
 Bake for 25-30 minutes, or until a toothpick inserted into the center comes out clean.
-Allow the cake to cool in it's pan for 5 minutes, and then turn it out onto a wired rack to cool completely.
+Allow the cakes to cool in their pans for 5 minutes, and then turn out onto a wired rack to cool completely.

 Crumb Topping